microsoft/PowerPlatformConnectors/certified-connectors/Signi/Readme.md

 # Signi

-Signi connector allows you to sign your documents digitally.
+Signi connector allows you to sign your documents digitally with the [Signi](https://signi.com/) service.
 Streamline your paperwork!

 ## Publisher: NETWORG
 This connector is managed and published by NETWORG.